normalize/normalize.github.io/docs/philosophy.md

 ### Back to the Basics

 The web development stack should be as short as possible.
-This means no unnecessary abstractions or opinions and just use what WC3, WHATWG, and ES has given us.
+This means no unnecessary abstractions or opinions and just use what W3C, WHATWG, and ES has given us.
-Things like LESS, CoffeeScript, and Grunt are second-class citizens.
+Build tools like LESS, CoffeeScript, and Grunt are second-class citizens.
-Of course, this was impossible until recently as `<link rel="import">` and `import "index.js"` were only added recently.

 Let's not try to build the ideal stack of `npm + browserify + less + rework-npm + gulp + yeoman`, etc.
 We should strive towards __no stack__ using only features browsers (will) support,